Abdi Kusow

 Abdi Mohamed Kusow (Cabdi Maxamed Kuusoow, عبدي محمد كوسو) is a Somali scholar and writer.

 He studied at Michigan State University, where he obtained a Bachelor of Arts in 1990.
 Kusow later earned a Master of Urban Planning (M.U.P.) from the University of Michigan Taubman College of Architecture and Urban Planning in 1992.
 He also holds a Ph.
 D. in sociology from Wayne State University (Dissertation, 1998 :"Migration and Identity process among Somali Immigrants in Canada").

-Kusow is currently professor of sociology at Iowa State in Ames, Iowa.
+Kusow is a professor of sociology at Iowa State in Ames, Iowa.

+He is also a founder of the University of Southern Somalia.